-Little previous evidence analyzing comparative functional-genomics has mostly been focused on comparing same assay matched experiments (Maher et al., 2018; Lu et al., 2019).
-These works have been crucial for in-depth study of molecular machinery, but missed the power of diverse datasets for conservation inference.
-In contrast to this narrow but deep knowledge bottleneck, we adopted a broad but shallow approach using heterogeneous functional-genomics to directly search simple large-scale answers that we would never have contemplated asking based on our understanding of single-assay/species information (Kliebenstein, 2019).
-In the current Earth Biogenome era there are more and more genomes and functional tracks becoming available (Expósito-Alonso et al., 2020), thus, highlighting the urge of using ingtegrative tools that consider the vast diversity of biological strategies and enabling wide genomic elements chracterization.
-Taking into account the abovementioned knowledge trade-off, in the present study we introduced PlantFUN(ctional)CO(nservation) an integrative functional-genomics database constituted by several tools and two main resources, inter-species chromatin states and functional genomics conservation scores, for the well-known plant models Arabidopsis thaliana, Oryza sativa and Zea mays.
-To illustrate how results derived from the generated resources could be functionally relevant, we developed an application of the database and found that chromatin state information improved paralogous degree of functional divergence predictions.
-Lastly, we validated the redundancy predictions based on phenotypic effects of alternative oxidases (AOX) genes knockout mutants under several stress conditions and provided insights into evolution of these genes.
+Previous evidence analysing comparative functional genomics has mostly focused on comparing same assay-matched experiments (Maher et al., 2018; Lu et al., 2019).
+These works have been crucial for the in-depth study of molecular machinery but lack the power of diverse datasets for conservation inference.
+In contrast to this narrow but deep knowledge bottleneck, we adopted a broad but shallow approach using heterogeneous functional genomics to search directly for simple large-scale answers that we would never have contemplated asking based on our understanding of single assay/species information (Kliebenstein, 2019).
+In the current Earth Biogenome era, an increasing number of genomes and functional tracks are becoming available (Expósito-Alonso et al., 2020), thus highlighting the urge to use integrative tools that consider the vast diversity of biological strategies and enable wide genomic element characterisation.
+Considering the abovementioned knowledge trade-off, in the present study, we introduced PlantFUN(ctional)CO(nservation), an integrative functional genomics database constituted by several tools and two main resources, interspecies CSs and functional genomics conservation scores, for the well-known plant models Arabidopsis thaliana, Oryza sativa and Zea mays.
+To illustrate how the results derived from the generated resources could be functionally relevant, we developed an application for the database and found that CS information improved the paralogous degree of functional divergence predictions.
+Lastly, we validated the redundancy predictions based on the phenotypic effects of alternative oxidase (AOX) gene knockout mutants under several stressors to provide insights into the evolution of these genes.

 Results

-Characterization of shared and species-specific chromatin states
+Characterisation of shared and species-specific chromatin states

-We generated a universal chromatin states (CS) map annotation from ten common chromatin modifications (greatest number of tracks found simultaneously available) supplementary fig. S1) using hiHMM software for three widely-studied model plant species: A. thaliana, O. sativa and Z. mays.
-We focused our analysis on a model with 16 CS (see Methods).
+We generated a universal CS map annotation from 10 common chromatin modifications (greatest number of tracks found simultaneously available) (Supplementary Fig. S1) using hiHMM software for three widely studied model plant species: A. thaliana, O. sativa and Z. mays.
+We focused our analysis on a model with 16 CSs (see Methods).
 In turn, the states were divided into 5 functional groups (bivalent, active, divergent, repressive and quiescent/no-signal), with different levels of genome coverage, TE enrichment and overlap with other genomic features (Fig. 1).